Retajalyy/Chattr/README.md

 - **Database**: MongoDB
 - **Cloud Deployment**: Docker, AWS (or other cloud providers)

+##  Architecture Overview
+The Chattr application is designed with a modular, microservices-inspired architecture to ensure scalability and maintainability:

+Frontend: Built with React, the frontend communicates with the backend via RESTful APIs and handles real-time events

+Backend: A Python-based REST API serves as the core of the application.
+Using a framework like Flask or FastAPI, it handles user authentication, message storage.

+Database: MongoDB is used for data storage, offering a flexible schema for storing user and message data.

+Real-time Communication: Socket.IO enables real-time message exchange between clients, making conversations instantaneous.

+Cloud Deployment: Chattr is containerized with Docker and can be deployed on a Kubernetes cluster for scalability and load balancing.

 ## Setup Instructions

 To set up the Chattr project locally, follow these steps: